top of page

 • transforming helplessness into aligned action, optimism, and resiliency

-It is important to know that engaging in trauma-healing therapy is NOT about just stewing in the pain for the sake of stewing in it, achieving “perfect” results, breezing through a quick check-list of all possible self-care activities, “pleasing” your therapist, learning to “just cope better”, making past events never happen, behaving “correctly”, or somehow removing all challenge and hardship out of life - these are either not realistic, or at the very best, are just attempts at applying a band-aid to a wound that keeps festering.
+It is important to know that engaging in trauma-healing therapy is NOT about just stewing in the pain for the sake of stewing in it, achieving “perfect” results, breezing through a quick check-list of all possible self-care activities, “pleasing” your therapist, learning to “just cope/do/feel better”, making past events never happen, behaving “correctly”, or somehow removing all challenge and hardship out of life - these are either not realistic, or at the very best, are just attempts at applying a band-aid to a wound that keeps festering.

 Rather than placing a band-aid on the wound and hoping it heals itself while under wraps, we can work to heal the root and source of the traumatic injury itself.
 The healing journey with C-PTSD is often long, difficult, and without easy life hacks.
-But with bravery and commitment, know that transformation, resiliency, and satisfaction are indeed possible.
+But with bravery, honesty, and commitment, know that transformation, resiliency, and satisfaction are indeed possible.
 It is my sincere honor to support each and every client who chooses to engage in this deep and often life-changing work.

 © 2026 by Studio Spectral PLLC | Evan Honerkamp, MA, LPC, ATR, EMDR-C, CCTP